mtzfactory/nango/Readme.md

 ## 🚀 Quickstart

-Follow our [Quickstart guide](https://docs.nango.dev/quickstart/node) to **build a Slack integration for scratch**!
+Follow our [Quickstart guide](https://docs.nango.dev/quickstart/node) to **build a Slack integration from scratch**!

-With Nango, your integration code will look like this:
+With Nango, your integration code will look like this (node.JS example, [see other languages](https://docs.nango.dev/quickstart/other)):

 ```ts
 import { Nango } from '@nangohq/node-client';